Ashuro7/markdown-tutorial/mark-tutorial.md

 ## Checklist
 - [ ] An unchecked item in the checklist.
 It starts with a "-" then a space, then square brackets with space between them.
 This is unchecked.
-- [ x ] A checked item in the checklist.
+- [x] A checked item in the checklist.
 It starts with a "-" then a space, then square brackets with an "x/X" between them.

 ## Quote Blocks
 > Quote blocks are achieved by having a ">" before the line.